sbha/readdir_xl/README.md

 ## Introduction

 R can quickly and easily combine multiple sheets from multiple Excel files into a single data frame.
-Here's a `tidyverse` and `readxl` driven custom function that returns a data frame with columns for file and sheet names for each file.
+Here's a `tidyverse` and `readxl` driven custom function that returns a data frame with columns for file and sheet names from each file.

 ## Usage